Grow Heathrow “Great Escape” tunnel cleared by the National Eviction Team

 About five hours after finding the head of the tunnel, we heard noise coming from inside the tunnel and a male protester in his 50s appeared at the bottom of the shaft.
 He said there were five of them down there and that they had food and water for 14 days.
 Simultaneously, a similar statement was made to the waiting press by the other protesters.
 He also said there were two concrete chambers at either end of the tunnels with lock-ons.

-The protester told us that he was the conduit to communicate with the other in the tunnel but was concerned that the batteries they were using to circulate the air and light the tunnels were about to run flat.
+The protester told us that he was the conduit to communicate with the others in the tunnel, but was concerned that the batteries they were using to circulate the air and light the tunnels were about to run flat.

 Whilst we were not convinced that there were more people in the tunnel, we had to assume that he was telling the truth and physically check the entire length of the tunnels to find the true picture.